Misterio77/website/index.md

 ## Tech and design

 I've been into computers, science and math since i was little.
-I love Linux (FOSS in general), CLI programs (vim keys!), customization, and graphic design (specially color theory).
+I love Linux (FOSS in general), CLI programs, customization, and graphic design.

 I enjoy modern and egornomical languagens, strong typing and high performance are nice to have.
 My favorite languagens are Rust, Go and Haskell.